DanieleMDiNosse/Metaorders_PriceImpact/docs/POWER_LAW_IMPACT_FITS.md

 ## 4. Filtering Stage Before Fitting

 After metaorders are computed and their summary dataframe is built, the SQL-fits block in `metaorder_computation.py` applies the final filters and impact construction.
-The resulting filtered dataset is saved to `out_files/metaorders_info_sameday_filtered_*.parquet` and reused directly by the WLS step (no re-filtering there).
+The resulting filtered dataset is saved to `out_files/metaorders_info_sameday_filtered_*.parquet` and reused directly by the WLS step when available; if the filtered parquet is missing, the WLS block regenerates it by applying the same filter to the unfiltered parquet.

 ### 4.1 Structural filters (enforced during construction)